ihor-delta/delta/README.md

 - the territory of a social institution is determined by international law, and its violation contradicts the freedoms of other representatives
 - Freedoms are applicable to the social institutions of mankind as to a representative of mankind, if the rule of 1 representative of mankind per 200+-20 or less, inside the instituion, representatives of mankind is observed
 - all representatives of mankind (including groups of representatives of mankind)/social institutions of mankind (including countries) are obliged to protect other representatives of mankind (including groups of representatives of mankind)/social institutions (including countries) from violations of their Freedoms despite where in the case of social institutions (including countries) it does not matter if they have representatives or it's a small group of representatives of mankind with one representative of mankind
+- all representatives of mankind (including groups of representatives of mankind)/social institutions of mankind (including countries) are obligated to protect other representatives of mankind (including groups of representatives of mankind)/social institutions (including countries) by the rule "together protect(by any possible ways) others from agressor(s)"

 ## Freedom Of Thinking: